zippiehq/cartesi-coprocessor/README.md

   }
 }
 ```
-**Note:** In production your program will be executed from point of snapshot every single time, there is no state saved, memory or otherwise.
+**Note:** In production, your program will be executed from point of snapshot every single time, there is no state saved, memory or otherwise.
 This is not the case during development mode.

 ## Foundry setup to interact with the Coprocessor